adampdarcy/jtbd_kmeans_clustering/README.md

    python jtbd_kmeans_clustering.py
    ```

-4. Open the new 'clustered_survey.csv' file to see the cluster column added
+4. Open the new 'clustered_survey.csv' file to see your new Cluster column added